Supreme Court Rules State 'Faithless Elector' Laws Constitutional

 Justice Samuel Alito observed that if the popular vote is close, the possibility of "changing just a few votes" [in the Electoral College] would rationally "prompt the losing party ... to launch a massive campaign to try to influence electors, and there would be a long period of uncertainty about who the next president was going to be."

-Thirty two states have some sort sort of "faithless elector" law, but only 16 of those remove, penalize, or simply cancel the votes of the errant electors.
-The 16 are: Michigan, Maine, Colorado, Utah, Arizona, Indiana, Minnesota, Montana, Nebraska, Nevada, Washington, California, New Mexico, South Carolina, Oklahoma and North Carolina.
+Thirty-two states have some sort sort of "faithless elector" law, but only 15 of those remove, penalize or simply cancel the votes of the errant electors.
+The 15 are: Michigan, Colorado, Utah, Arizona, Indiana, Minnesota, Montana, Nebraska, Nevada, Washington, California, New Mexico, South Carolina, Oklahoma and North Carolina.
+Although Maine has no such law, the secretary of state has said it has determined a faithless elector can be removed.

-While the writers of the Constitution originally conceived of the Electoral College as a deliberative body of delegates with discretion as to who they would vote for, that notion quickly evaporated as political parties began to emerge, and by 1796 the selected electors were pledged to cast their ballots for the winner of the popular vote.
+While some of the writers of the Constitution originally conceived of the Electoral College as a deliberative body of delegates with discretion as to who they would vote for, as Justice Kagan observed on Monday, that language never made it into the Constitution, and that notion quickly evaporated as political parties began to emerge; by 1796 the selected electors were pledged to cast their ballots for the winner of the popular vote.

 The Electoral College system, however, has hardly been foolproof.
 In all, there have been four times in U.S. history that the winner of the popular vote lost in the Electoral College.
 The first two were in the 1800s.